Wireless DIY DRO Adapter for iGaging Scales

 - iGaging Absolute DRO Plus

 - Shahe 5403-xxx "Digital Liner DRO Scales with Round Display"

 - Shahe 5403-xxxA "Digital Liner DRO Scales with Square Display"

-Scales that come with Mini-USB cables are fully plug-and-play (i.e. don't require any soldering or assembly).
+Scales that come with Micro-USB cables are fully plug-and-play (i.e. don't require any soldering or assembly).
 For scales that use Mini-USB cables refer to the "Connecting the Scales" section on the Documentation tab for connection details.

 |X,Y,Z,W Inputs||Inputs for four linear axes.|